tkhq/sdk/packages/http/README.md

 ## `withAsyncPolling(...)` helper

-All Turnkey mutation endpoints are asynchronous (with the exception of signing endpoints) because we support consensus via policy on all write actions.
+All Turnkey mutation endpoints are asynchronous (with the exception of signing endpoints).
 To help you simplify async mutations, `@turnkey/http` provides a `withAsyncPolling(...)` wrapper.
 Here's a quick example:

 ```typescript
 import {